The new OUYA Android-powered gaming console due out this June could be the first system that allows porn.

 We'll be making changes to the game and re-submitting it but it does mean we'll have to strip some of the meaning and context from it to pass Apple's submission process and that is not ideal.

-Bernadette Herrera-Dy said that currently there is no specific government agency that classifies video games.
-She said the age and content ratings being set by the US Entertainment Software Rating Board on video games are not legally binding in
+that currently there is no specific government agency that classifies video games.
+She said the age and content ratings being set by the US Entertainment Software Rating Board on video games are not legally binding in the Philippines.

 In the absence of national laws that would ensure stringent gun licensing regulations and violence prevention measures, local government units may step in because they are capable of taking quick and determined steps to protect their

 constituents from a culture of violence that has slowly crept into our communities.